DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 f(x) = \frac{a}{1+\exp{(-bx + c})} + d
 $$

-The parameters $a$ and $d$, being linear transformations, have no effect upon efficacy of the linearization and were consequently set to $a = 200$ and $d = -100$, so that the transformed variable could be interpreted as percent fertilizer saturation.
+The parameters $a$ and $d$, being linear transformations, have no effect upon the efficacy of linearization and were consequently set to $a = 200$ and $d = -100$, so that the transformed variable could be interpreted as percent fertilizer saturation.
 For the same reason, the parameter $c$ was set to $0$.

 The remaining parameter $b$ had to be chosen carefully.
 With linearity in mind, the criterion by which we selected the optimal setting of $b$ was the Pearson correlation coefficient of the yield variable and the transformed fertilizer variables, which in this case is equal to the square root of the $R^2$ of an OLS model fit to the two variables.

 ## Grid Search and Final Model
-Because we only had a single variable to optimize, we exhaustively explored the parameter space with a grid search.
+Because we only had one variable to optimize, we exhaustively explored the parameter space with a grid search.
 From preliminary visualization, we judged that the likely order of magnitude of the optimal parameter value was between $10^{-3}$ and 1, and so we performed the grid search across $10^4$ equally spaced values from $10^{-3}$ to 1.
 The optimal parameter value that we obtained was $b = 0.0182$, resulting in a correlation coefficient of $r = 0.702$ (the code can be found in the appendix).

 We can see that after the transformation, a linear model fits the data quite well: